MichaelVrana/sle22-signatr-artifact/README.md

 The artifact contains the `signatr` tool, and the pipelines to create an R value database and to fuzz R functions with the database to find type signatures.
-The pipeline to create a valeu database is in `pipeline-dbgen`.
+The pipeline to create a value database is in `pipeline-dbgen`.
 The fuzzing pipeline will generate the inputs for the `sle.Rmd` R markdown notebook.
 That notebook can then be rendered to get all the results (tables, figures) we use in the paper.